-Making homemade Kefir is SO much better than buying it at the grocery store, because:
+Making kefir at home is SO much better than buying it at the grocery store, because:

 a) You’re in control of the ingredients.
 Most commercial brands add sugar and flavourings.

-When you make kefir at home, you know exactly what goes in, and you can keep it plain and simple.
+When you make it at home, you know exactly what goes in, and you can keep it plain and simple.

-b) It’s cheaper – If you like to incorporate kefir in your daily routine, you’ll find that buying kefir grains, in the long run will be loads cheaper than store-bought kefir.
+b) It’s cheaper – If you want to incorporate it in your daily routine, you’ll find that buying the grains and making it yourself, in the long run will be loads cheaper than buying the store-bought alternative.

-What is The Difference Between Kefir Grains and Kefir Starter?
+What is The Difference Between Grains and Starter?

 The main difference between kefir grains and the starter is that the bacteria in the powdered starter is freeze-dried and the bacteria in the grains are alive.

-For first-time users, I recommend you use kefir powder instead of grains.
+For first-time users, I recommend you use the powder instead of grains.

-Perfect if you want to try homemade kefir for the first time, or you’re making kefir only occasionally.
+Perfect if you want to try homemade kefir for the first time, or you’re making it only occasionally.

 What Milk Can You use?

-Whether you use kefir grains or powder, they work best with fresh whole animal milk.
-Opt for cow, sheep or goat milk.
+Whether you use grains or powder, they work best with fresh whole animal milk.

 How To Make Homemade Kefir

-You don’t need any sort of special equipment to make homemade kefir.
+You don’t need any sort of special equipment to make kefir at home.